EdwinGH/solaredge_modbus/README.md

 # solaredge_modbus

 solaredge_modbus is a python library that collects data from SolarEdge inverters over Modbus RTU or Modbus TCP.
+This version supports SolarEdge Meters and Batteries, and is updated for the latest pymodbus (without the Binary Payload Builders and Decoders)

 ## Installation